-Let's start by defining session persistency in the context of load balancing firewalls.
+Let’s start by defining session persistency in the context of load balancing firewalls.
 Session persistency is the ability of the broadband bonding load balancer to keep the on going session alive even during WAN network problems.
 Normally, persistent sessions need to be kept on the same WAN link to work properly.
-With load balancers, normally this is not possible if the WAN link carrying the session disconnects.
-However, modern load balancers have a different approach to keep the on-going sessions alive.
+With standard load balancers, normally this is not possible if the WAN link carrying the session disconnects.
+However, modern load balancers have a different approach, using broadband bonding, to keep the on-going sessions alive.

-The WAN network problems can be anything from spike in packet loss rates to full-disconnects.
-In essence a load balancing firewall has the ability to steer packets around network problems and simultaneous keep the flow state so that the application is shielded from the network problems.
-For example if we assume a dual WAN load balancing firewall with broadband bonding capabilities, then an on going VPN session between the branch office and the head office will only experience reduced throughput in case of one of the two WAN links fully disconnects; as opposed to completely loosing the VPN session.
-The latter is the only outcome short of broadband bonding.
+WAN network problems can be anything from spikes in packet loss rates to full disconnects.
+In essence, a load balancing firewall has the ability to steer packets around network problems and simultaneously keep track of the flow state so that the application is shielded from the network problems.
+For example, let’s assume we are using a dual WAN load balancing firewall with broadband bonding capabilities connecting a VPN tunnel between the main office and a branch office.
+In the case where one of the two WAN links fully disconnects, the VPN session will only experience reduced throughput rather than completely losing the VPN session, which would be the unavoidable outcome if broadband bonding was not used.
 In most VPN setups, if the load balancing firewall is not equipped to handle broadband bonding, then the WAN problems of a single WAN link will bring down the sessions that are on it.
-In our specific VPN example that may translate into longer periods of VPN outages as a disconnected VPN may take time to reconnect automatically - a common pain point that broadband bonding routers address directly.
+In our specific VPN example that may translate into longer periods of VPN outages as a disconnected VPN typically takes time to reconnect automatically – a common pain point that broadband bonding routers address directly.

 Cahit Akin, CEO, Mushroom Networks, Inc.

 Mushroom Networks is the provider of SD-WAN (Software Defined WAN) and NFV solutions capable of Broadband Bonding that enables self-healing WAN networks that route around network problems such as latency, jitter and packet loss.